tannu64/Energy-Audit/README.md

 ## Overview

 Welcome to the repository for our report titled "Energy Audit and Energy Assets Management: Industrial Applications."
 This document aims to provide insights into the challenges, solutions, and strategies related to energy efficiency and management within industrial facilities.
-The research paper explores various aspects of energy audits, data analysis techniques, risk management, and the concept of Life Cycle Costing (LCC) in the context of industrial energy management.
+Theproject explores various aspects of energy audits, data analysis techniques, risk management, and the concept of Life Cycle Costing (LCC) in the context of industrial energy management.

 ## Table of Contents